alexrainman/CarouselView/README.md

 3.0.0

 [Update] Deprecating SetCurrentPage.
-Change position property in code behind to set current page (binding supported).
+Change position in code behind or binding to set current page/swipe programmatically.

 [New feature] ItemsSource now support a DataTemplate List (see repo for tutorial).